 I’m simultaneously excited and exhausted.
 Excited because I’m finally making my big announcement in this blog (give me a minute) and exhausted because- the cold I caught in April turned into something resistant to amoxicillin- and then became pneumonia.
 Ok, but now...read more

 When I ride a horse it feels to me like I am having a conversation with the horse.
 As I shift my hands, legs or weight I am either asking or rewarding the movement of the horse.
 The horse is allowed, even encouraged, to give me feedback as we go.
 The beauty of this is...read more

 This quote keeps running through my mind as I have completely lost my voice.
 In one small way I have totally and thoroughly used up my body.
 It began three weekends ago when I spoke at the Midwest Horse Fair in Wisconsin, followed by speaking two weekends ago at the...read more

 I remember the day, when I was in high school, that I first learned that you could go to college and get a degree in the equine field.
-I was a junior and I hadn’t chosen a career path because all I wanted to do was ride horses.
-A teacher challenged...read more
+I was a junior and I hadn't chosen a career path because all I wanted to do was ride horses.
+A teacher challenged me to...read more

 I had a chance to spend a little time at the 2016 Road to the Horse before catching a plane to Florida to attend a benefit for a local horse rescue.
 In my short time there I was asked several times about competing again in the future…and one of those times was by...read more